arbor-sim/arbor/doc/dev/tour-cable-cell.rst

 ``cell_gid_type``.
 Finally, we need to have a ``morphology`` and a ``decor`` to generate a ``cable_cell``.
 Please refer to the documentation on how to construct these objects.
-For now, it is sufficient to note that a ``cable_cell`` is a description of a cell, consist of a cell geometry and a mapping of sub-geometries to properties, not an object that can be simulated.
+For now, it is sufficient to note that a ``cable_cell`` is a description of a cell, consisting of a cell geometry and a mapping of sub-geometries to properties, rather an object that can be simulated.
 At this point ion channels are described by a structure ``(name, [(parameter, value)])``.

 Lowered Cells, Shared State, and the Discretisation